JeffLIrion/udacity_car_nanodegree_project04/README.md

 See [`Lane.get_binary()`](./lane.html#Lane.get_binary())

 I used a combination of color and gradient thresholds to generate a binary image.
-More specifically, I thresholded the gradient of the L channel and the pixel values of the S channel.
+More specifically, I thresholded the gradient of the L channel (from HLS) and the pixel values of the L channel (from LUV) and the B channel (from LAB).
+I also applied a mask, zeroing out the left, center, and right regions of the image.

 Here's an example of my output for this step:

 ![Original "test2.jpg"](./output_images/test_images/test2.jpg)
 ![Undistorted binary "test2.jpg"](./output_images/binary/binary_test2.jpg)